muratkeremozcan/obs/vaulto/blog/Typescript - Triple combined code coverage for React Apps with Jest, Cypress component and e2e tests, using Github Actions.md

 In the previous post we covered triple combined coverage in a React app written in JS .
 Alas, Typescript can be tricky with combined code coverage.
 We continue the series with a Typescript example using the React TS app featured in the book [**CCTDD: Cypress Component Test Driven Design**](https://app.gitbook.com/s/jK1ARkRsP5OQ6ygMk6el/).
 The application built in the book is in TS, includes Cypress e2e, CT tests, as well as React Testing Library mirrors of them.
-The repo [tour-of-heroes-react-cypress-ts](https://github.com/muratkeremozcan/tour-of-heroes-react-cypress-ts) is in its final version with combined code coverage.
+The repo [tour-of-heroes-react-cypress-ts](https://github.com/muratkeremozcan/tour-of-heroes-react-cypress-ts) has the final version of the repo with triple combined coverage setup.
 The state of the repo prior to code coverage is in the branch `before-code-coverage` and there is a sample [PR](https://github.com/muratkeremozcan/tour-of-heroes-react-cypress-ts/pull/82/files) for reproducing this guide.

 ## Setup Cypress Component & E2e coverage

 ### Add the packages

-With TS the packages are slightly different with `@babel/preset-typescript`:
+With TS the packages are slightly different:

 yarn add -D @babel/plugin-transform-modules-commonjs @babel/preset-env @babel/preset-react @babel/preset-typescript @bahmutov/cypress-code-coverage @cypress/instrument-cra  babel-loader istanbul istanbul-lib-coverage nyc